Tips for Researchers

 - IIS online dissertation proposal writing workshop: How to Write a Dissertation Proposal

-- Hints on writing abstracts from the Office of Undergraduate Research
+- Hints on writing abstracts from the Haas Scholars Program in the Office of Undergraduate Research

 - How to get grants and fellowships and "Foolproof Research Proposal Template" from Karen Kelsky's blog, The Professor is In.